Flippa: Notable transactions

+Fundraising

 On September 20, 2021, Flippa announced a US$11,000,000 Series A capital raise led by Sydney-based venture capital firm OneVentures.

 On March 16, 2022, after acquiring Richard Patey's Alts Cafe, Flippa announced the launch of ALTS by Flippa, an alternative asset investing newsletter and Discord community.
 Written by Richard Patey, the newsletter shines light on "alternative investing opportunities, from online business to crypto & NFTs".
 As of November 2022, its Discord community boasts over 2000 members.

 On December 19, 2023, Flippa acquired BitsForDigits.com, a Berlin-based competitor founded by Laurits Just and Jan-Philipp Peters.
 With the acquisition, Flippa announced that it would enable them to continue expanding their scope upwards for M&A deals in the 8-figure range, particularly in the SaaS category and European region.
 BitsForDigits' co-founder and CEO, Laurits Just, joined the company as an Entrepreneur-In-Residence to develop new business, including Flippa Invest.

+Technology and services

+In 2025, Flippa transitioned toward an AI-first infrastructure with the launch of BrokerAI, first launching with an off-market deal sourcing engine and AI Translations.
+This suite of tools automates various phases of the M&A lifecycle, including: